-PoriPori is our other Porirua taniwha.
-He was chased out of the Tauranga area by Te Pura, who took dragon form.
+PoriPori is another lizard taniwha with links to Porirua.
+He was chased out of the Wairoa River, Tauranga area by Te Pura, who had dragon form.
 Te Pura became tired of PoriPori killing villagers under Te Pura’s protection.
-The chase went north around the Coromandel, across Auckland, and down the Taranaki coast until PoriPori spotted an opening in the coast by Mana Island.
+The chase went north around the Coromandel, across Tamaki Makarau, and down the Taranaki coast until PoriPori spotted an opening in the coast by Mana Island.

-The conflict continued in Porirua harbour, with PoriPori’s tail thrashing out channels and landforms.
+The conflict continued in Porirua harbour with PoriPori’s tail thrashing out channels and landforms in the Pauatahanui arm.
 Te Pura was victorious and went back to Tauranga.
-PoriPori felt whakama (shame) and couldn’t follow, he remains sulking in the Pauatahanui arm.
-Some even say PoriPori gave his name to the harbour (rua=2 as well as storepit).
+PoriPori felt whakaama (shame) and couldn’t follow, he remains sulking in the inlet.

 The story says that PoriPori gave his name to the harbour (rua=2) – Pari rua, the meeting of 2 tides, is much more likely.
 While the legend has strong roots in Tauranga – a tract of land south of Tauranga is known as the PoriPori Block – the story is apparently not well known locally, “their story” it seems.